Alpha 1 Antitrypsin Deficiency (cont.)

 How common is alpha-1 antitrypsin deficiency?

 Alpha-1 antitrypsin deficiency occurs worldwide, but its prevalence varies by population.
-For example, in Scandinavia this disorder affects 1 in 1,500 to 3,000 individuals, but it is less common in Asian and black populations.
-In North America, alpha-1 antitrypsin deficiency affects 1 in 5,000 to 7,000 people.
+For example, this disorder affects 1 in 1,500 to 3,000 individuals with European ancestry, but it is less common in Asian and black populations.

 What genes are related to alpha-1 antitrypsin deficiency?